-Description Enables/disables measurement averaging.
+Parameter Description Average Enables/disables measurement averaging.
 Averaging can be enabled in either the Frequency Domain or Time Domain.
-This setting takes the average linear value of the traces (so that rms values are preserved).
+Frequency-domain This setting takes the average linear value of the traces (so that rms values are preserved).
 The number of averages is user-defined.
 Frequency domain averaging is available in spans larger (or smaller) than the maximum real time bandwidth.
 This is the mode to use unless you need to extract maximum dynamic range from an ACPR measurement.
-This setting takes the average linear value of the traces.
+Time-domain This setting takes the average linear value of the traces.
 It is useful if you need to extract maximum dynamic range from an ACPR measurement.
 The number of traces is user defined.
 But, the signals must be triggered and repeating.
 That is, the signal needs to be exactly the same for each acquisition.
 When this condition is met, each waveform contains the same signal, but the random noise changes from acquisition to acquisition and the average value of the random noise is lowered, while the signal value remains constant.
 Time domain averaging is not available in spans wider than the maximum real-time bandwidth.
-Specifies the number of acquisitions to be averaged when Averaging is set to Frequency Domain.
+Number Specifies the number of acquisitions to be averaged when Averaging is set to Frequency Domain.
 Specifies the number of successive capture records that are averaged when Averaging is set to Time Domain.
-Enables/disables the Noise Floor Correction function.
-Sets the Noise Floor Correction function to optimize for the greatest dynamic range or the widest real-time bandwidth.
-Specifies power against which the results are compared.
-Choices available are each of the existing main channels and "Total power in main channels".
+Correct for Noise Floor Enables/disables the Noise Floor Correction function.
+Power Reference Specifies power against which the results are compared.
+Choices available are each of the existing main channels and "Total (active channels".
 Only present when MCPR is the selected display.
-Specify the channel filter used.
+Channel Filter Specify the channel filter used.
 Select between None (default) and Root-raised Cosine.
-Value entry box for the Root-raised Cosine filter Adjacent Channel Filter.
-Present only when the Channel Filter is set to RRC.
-Value entry box for the RRC chip rate.
+Filter Parameter Value entry box for the Root-raised Cosine filter Adjacent Channel Filter.
+Present only when the Channel Filter is set to Root-raised Cosine.
+Chip Rate Value entry box for the Root-raised Cosine chip rate.
+Present only when the Channel Filter is set to Root-raised Cosine.